thu-coai/EVA/README_en.md

 + Static inference：`eva_inference_static.sh`
 + Finetuning：`eva_finetune.sh`

 Before running the code, please change `WORKING_DIR` in the script to the path of this EVA directory, change `CKPT_PATH` to the path where the pre-trained weights are stored.
-For static inference and finetuning, you need to change `DATA_PATH` to the data path in section 3.2, which contains `train.txt`, `valid.txt` and `test.txt`.
+For static inference and finetuning, you need to change `DATA_PATH` to the data path in section 3.2, which contains `train.txt`, `valid.txt`, and `test.txt`.
 You can specify where to store the results by modifying `SAVE_PATH`.
 The explanations of other parameters can be found in `eva_finetune.sh`.

 **NOTE:** The model architecture of EVA2.0 and EVA1.0 is slightly different.
 Therefore, please change the model configuration file by modifying `CONFIG_PATH` if you switch the base model.